cezarsmpio/boss-validator/README.md

   less_equal: 'The value needs to be less than or equal to {val}.',
   bigger: 'The value needs to be bigger than {val}.',
   bigger_equal: 'The value needs to be less than or equal to {val}.',
-  between: 'The value must be between {val}',
+  between: 'The value must be between {val}.',
-  number: 'Please, enter a valid number.',
+  number: 'Please enter a valid number.',

   // Strings
-  exact: 'Please, this field needs to have {val} characters.',
+  exact: 'Must contain the following characters: {val}',
-  extensions: 'Please, upload a file with some of these extensions: {val}.',
+  extensions: 'Please upload a file with the following extensions: {val}.',
-  contains: 'Please, this field needs to have the value: {val}.',
+  contains: 'Must contain the following value: {val}.',
-  minlength: 'Please, this field needs minimum {val} characters.',
+  minlength: 'Must be at least {val} characters long.',
-  maxlength: 'Please, this field needs maximum {val} characters.',
+  maxlength: 'Must be less than {val} characters long.',
-  starts: 'Please, this field needs to start with "{val}".',
+  starts: 'This field should start with "{val}".',
-  ends: 'Please, this field needs to end with "{val}".',
+  ends: 'This field should end with "{val}".',

   // Booleans
   boolean: 'This field needs to be "true" or "false".',

   // Regex
-  email: 'Please, provide a valid email address.',
+  email: 'Please provide a valid email address. (ex: user@gmail.com)',
-  url: 'Please, provide a valid URL address with http:// or https://.',
+  url: 'Please provide a valid URL address with http:// or https://',
-  https: 'Your URL must starts with https://',
+  https: 'Your URL must start with https://',
-  credit_card: 'Please, enter a valid credit card number.',
+  credit_card: 'Please enter a valid credit card number.',
-  ip_v4: 'Please, enter a valid IPV4 address.',
+  ip_v4: 'Please enter a valid IPV4 address. (ex: 172.16.254.1)',
-  ip_v6: 'Please, enter a valid IPV6 address.',
+  ip_v6: 'Please enter a valid IPV6 address. (ex: 3ffe:1900:4545:3:200:f8ff:fe21:67cf)',
-  alpha: 'Only alpha characters are allowed.',
+  alpha: 'Only letters are allowed.',
-  alpha_numeric: 'Only alpha numeric characters are allowed.', };
+  alpha_numeric: 'No special characters allowed, just numbers and letters.', };
 ```